Syrian Social Nationalist Party: Ideological criticism

 Arab nationalist thinker Sati' al-Husri considered that Saadeh "misrepresented" Arab nationalism, incorrectly associating it with a Bedouin image of the Arab and with Muslim sectarianism.
 Palestinian historian Maher Charif sees Saadeh's theory as a response to the religious diversity of Syria, and points to his later extension of his vision of the Syrian nation to include Iraq, a country also noted for its religious diversity, as further evidence for this.
 The party also accepted that due to "religious and political considerations", the separate existence of Lebanon was necessary for the time being.
 From 1945 onward, the party adopted a more nuanced stance regarding Arab nationalism, seeing Syrian unity as a potential first step towards an Arab union led by Syria.

+Journalist Christopher Hitchens and his team were assaulted in February 2009 by SSNP paramilitaries in the streets of Beirut before being rescued by a crowd.
+The attack left Hitchens with body injuries and a limp in his leg.
+Reporting to Vanity Fair in May 2009, Hitchens described SSNP as a "suicide-bomber front" that carries out terrorist operations in Lebanon on behalf of Ba'athist Syria.
+He asserted that SSNP was a violent fascist movement; noting its irredentist ambitions of creating "Greater Syria", a project that sought the annexation or partial conquest of numerous nation-states in the region.
+Recounting the events of the assault, Hitchens stated: "What shook me is how nearly it could have got fantastically nasty.
+We could have been hurt or taken away.
+These militias have their own private dungeons.
+I wouldn't fancy spending time in one of those."